areksoulahian/Template-generator/readme.md

 ## Choose ORM

 - typeORM
+- Sequelize

+## Needs Unit test options

+- Jest
+- Mocha
-- SQLize
+- etc.

-* needs to contain following files
+## needs to contain following files

+- need to create individual config files based on the configuration of the user to scaffold the entire application
 - git config
 - lint config
 - package.json w/ scripts ex: {start: node server.js}

+## Needs to be dockerized

-- docker.config
+- docker.config file is needed
-- Unit test environment

-####

-need to create individual config files based on the configuration of the user to scaffold the entire application

-####
+## Notes

 - the user input will generate a json file
 - based on that json file it will scaffold project by looking for existing template with those specifications